kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 However the problem with this approach is that it leaves undiscovered value behind.
 Changing one variable at a single time (COST) leads you into thinking you've reached the optimum, when all you've done in fact is trap yourself at a sub-optimal solution.

 Furthermore, notice that we would have got a completely different outcome had we decided to first change substrate concentration, :math:`S` and then change temperature, :math:`T`.
 We would have likely landed closer to the optimum.
 This is very unsatisfactory: we cannot use methods to optimize our processes that depend on the order of experiments!

+Notice that we have not yet considered even the effect of the other 4 variables of dissolved oxygen level, agitation rate, reaction duration, and substrate type.
+While the OFAT (or COST) approach can get you close to the optimum in two variables, you have little to no hope of using this approach successfully with multiply factors.

 Designed experiments, on the other hand, provide an efficient mechanism to learn about a system, often in fewer runs, and avoid misleading conclusions, such as from the COST approach.
 Designed experiments are always run in random order -- as we will presently see -- and we will get the same result, no matter the order.